lisp/de.setf.graphics/README.md

 DE.SETF.GRAPHICS: a Common Lisp graphics library
 -------

-`de.setf.amqp` implements a native Common Lisp graphics kibrary.
+`de.setf.graphics` implements a native Common Lisp graphics kibrary.
 It provides 3d scene and geometry modeling and rendering in clos with rendering support for clx, quickdraw, clim, and opengl.